Functional endoscopic sinus surgery: Outcomes and complications

 Functional Endoscopic Sinus Surgery is considered a success if most of the symptoms, including nasal obstruction, sleep quality, olfaction and facial pain, are resolved after a 1–2 month postoperative healing period.
 Reviews of FESS as a method for treating chronic rhinosinusitis have shown that a majority of patients report increased quality of life after undergoing surgery.
 The success rate of FESS in treating adults with CRS has been reported as 80-90%, and the success rate in treating children with CRS has been reported as 86–97%.

 The most common complication of FESS is cerebrospinal fluid leak (CSFL), which has been observed in about 0.2% of patients.
 Generally, CSFL arises during surgery and can be repaired with no additional related complications postoperatively.
 Other risks of surgery include infection, bleeding, double vision usually lasting a few hours, numbness of the front teeth, orbital hematoma, decreased sense of smell, and blindness.
 The medial rectus muscle may be damaged.
 Blindness is the single most serious complication of FESS, and results from damage to the optic nerve during surgery.
 Serious complications such as blindness occur in only 0.44% of cases, as determined by a study performed in the United Kingdom.

 A Cochrane review in 2006 based on three randomized control trials concluded that FESS has not been shown to provide significantly better results than medical treatment for chronic rhinosinusitis.
 Another Cochrane review looked at postoperative care of patients after FESS using debridement (removal of blood clots, crusts, and secretions from the nasal and sinus cavities under local anaesthetic), but the evidence from the available clinical trials was uncertain.
 The debridement procedure after FESS may make little or no difference to health‐related quality of life or disease severity.
 There may be a lower risk of adhesions but whether this has any impact on long‐term outcomes is unknown.

-Functional sinus surgery had been grossly overutilized as a way of treating headache based on an assumption of a sinus etiology of the different types of primary headache.
-Many patients, primary care providers, and even specialists confuse any frontal migraine for sinus disease.
-Multiple attempts at further definition of primary headache and or sinus headache has been suggested by the International Headache Society and the American Academy of Otolaryngology–Head and Neck Surgery.
-It has been suggested early on that such a confusion might be a cause of failure of functional endoscopic sinus surgery.